This guide is for all institutions with a 16 to 18 Residential Support Scheme allocation in the 2018 to 2019 academic year.

 Eligible education provision

-To be eligible to apply for RSS, students must have a place on a full-time study programme including either a first full Level 2 or first full Level 3 substantial qualification(s).
+Students must have a place on a full-time study programme including either a first full Level 2 or first full Level 3 substantial qualification/s.
 The programme must be directly 16 to 19 funded by ESFA.

 Study programmes delivered by institutions that have a sub-contracting relationship with an ESFA funded institution are not eligible for RSS funding.

-Institutions should refer to ESFA Funding Regulations for the 2018 to 2019 academic year for more detail about programme funding.
+Institutions should refer to ESFA funding regulations for more detail about programme funding.

-The full Level 2 or full Level 3 substantial qualification should normally be the student’s first qualification at those levels.
+The full Level 2 or full Level 3 substantial qualification should normally be the student’s first qualification at that level.
 In exceptional circumstances, RSS may be available to students undertaking additional qualifications at the same level they already hold.
 For example, if a student:

 - wishes to study a second Level 2 which is vocational and their first Level 2 was an academic qualification